Asia-Pacific has grown into the world's largest market for cashless transactions. Find out what are the top APMs here.

 While refunds can be disheartening, they are also an excellent opportunity to build customer loyalty.

-And here's why: a 2021 study conducted by Klarna revealed that 84% of customers would "turn their back on a retailer after a bad returns experience."
+And here's why: a 2021 study by Klarna revealed that 84% of customers would "turn their back on a retailer after a bad returns experience."

 And given how profitable repeat business can be, a good refund process will only benefit the enterprise as a whole.